6thfdwp/learning-thoughts/notes/Algorithm.md

 Contiguous: array, heaps, hash table
  - O(1) index based retrieve
  - Space efficiency, only data
+⍰ For dynamic array.
+The amortised cost for appending is O(1), only a few items require O(N) to move to resized new array

 Linked: linked list, tree, graph (chunks of memory bound by pointer)
  - Simpler insertion and deletion
  - O(n) to retrieve

-⍰ How to do dynamic array amortised analysis

 **Do iteration**
 Most algorithms operating on contiguous space (array, string etc) involve some